 The composition of CBM and AMM presents no technical difficulties for combustion in gas engines.
 Although the sudden changes in the composition of coal mine gas from active mining (CMM) put greater demands on engine design.
-GE offers specially modified gas engines that make efficient use of this gas for power generation.
+Jenbacher offers specially modified gas engines that make efficient use of this gas for power generation.
 The electrical energy generated can be used in the coal mine to meet electricity requirements or fed into the public power grid.
 The thermal energy can be used for heating purposes on site or fed into a district heating scheme.

 Benefits of Coal Seam Methane for Captive Power

 - Alternative disposal of a problem gas whilst simultaneously harnessing it as an energy source

 - Extreme profitability with overall efficiency of up to 90% in the case of combined heat and power, and 43.4% in the case of power generation alone.

 - Smooth operation despite fluctuations in gas pressure, methane content and impurities in the gas.